Northern Minnesota Drift and Lake Plains Section

 • Over 3,500 lakes, including three of Minnesota's Large Lakes greater than 15,000 acres (Cass, Leech, and Winnibigoshish).

-• The Leech Lake Reservation and Chippewa National Forest lie in the north-central part of the section, the eastern portion of the White Earth Reservation covers the western edge of the section, and the southern edge of the Red Lake Reservation touches the north-west edge of the section.
+• A mix of landowners and administrations, including the Leech Lake Reservation and Chippewa National Forest in the north-central part of the Section, a portion of the White Earth Reservation on the western edge of the Section, and the southern edge of the Red Lake Reservation on the north-west edge of the Section.

-• The Tamarack Lowlands Subsection is an important wintering area for boreal birds including great gray owls, boreal owls, northern hawk owls, pine grosbeaks, red crossbills, and pine siskins.
+• Important wintering areas in the Tamarack Lowlands Subsection for boreal birds, including great gray owls, boreal owls, northern hawk owls, pine grosbeaks, red crossbills, and pine siskins.

-• Most important land uses of this heavily forested section include forestry, tourism, and recreation, including hunting, fishing, snowmobiling, and skiing.
-Agriculture is important locally in the western, and some areas of the eastern, parts of the section.
+• Multiple lands uses, including forestry, tourism, and recreation (hunting, fishing, snowmobiling, and skiing).
+Agriculture is important locally in the western and some areas of the eastern parts of the Section.

 Direct comments or questions about this plan to: [email protected]